jtanx/fontforge/doc/sphinx/techref/splinefont.rst

 everything when writing a ttf font.
 The splines field gives all the foreground paths (:ref:`SplinePointLists <splinefont.SplinePointList>`).
 Hints for horizontal and vertical stems.
 A set of other characters referenced in this one, again only in the foreground.
-Then a linked list of all :ref:`CharViews <views.CharView>` displaying this SplineChar (if this guy changes, all must be updated to reflect the change).
+Then a linked list of all CharViews displaying this SplineChar (if this guy changes, all must be updated to reflect the change).
 A pointer to the :ref:`SplineFont <splinefont.SplineFont>` that contains us.
 A set of bits: changed means the character has changed since the last save to disk, changedsincelasthhinted means that we need to run autohint on the horizontal stems, changedsincelastvhinted for vertical stems.
 Manual hints means the user